Bachelor's Degree

 Semester 3

-TU GeneralTU 1: Major Political and Social Issues (33h-5C)
+TU GeneralTU 1: Major Political and Social Issues (33 hours–5 credits)

-TU CareerTU 1: Political Science Careers: An Introduction (20h-2C)
+TU CareerTU 1: Careers in Political Science: An Introduction (20 hours–2 credits)

 Semester 4

-TU of Public Organizations (33 hours – 4 lectures + 15 hours seminars – 2 seminars)
+TU of Public Organizations (33 hours - 4 lectures + 15 hours of section sessions - 2 section sessions)

-TU : ComparativeTU 1: Western Democracies (33 hours – 4 lectures + 15 hours tutorials – 2 tutorials)
+TU : ComparativeTU 1: Western Democracies (33 hours – 4 lectures + 15 hours tutorials – 2 lectures)

 > TU TU WITHOUT TUTORIALS

-TU GeneralTU 2: Current Affairs Lectures (33 hours – 5 lectures)
+TU GeneralTU 2: Current Events Lectures (33 hours – 5 lectures)

 TU Contemporary PoliticalTU (22 hours – 4 lectures)

-TU Political Speeches (20 hours of lectures-3 lectures)
+TU Political Speeches (20 hours of lectures, 3 credits)

 Bachelor's Degree in Political Science, 3rd Year (L3)